Solar panels in coastal Perth: salt spray, corrosion, and what to specify

 - Ask your installer what grade of stainless steel is specified in your quote

-Mounting rails: Anodised aluminium rails are standard and generally perform well at C3–C4 classification.
-For C5 locations (very close to ocean), some installers use marine-grade or powder-coated aluminium rail variants.
+Mounting rails: Anodised aluminium rails are standard and generally perform well at C3 to C4 classification.
+For C5 locations, right on the coast, some installers use marine-grade or powder-coated aluminium rail variants.

-Panel selection: Solar panels themselves — the glass, cells, and frame — are tested to IEC 61701 salt mist corrosion standards.
-Most tier-1 panels pass the salt mist test.
-Check that the panels specified in your quote meet IEC 61701.
+Panel selection: The solar panels themselves (the glass, cells, and frame) are tested to IEC 61701 salt mist corrosion standards.
+Most panels from major manufacturers pass the test, but certification varies by model rather than applying across a brand's whole range, so check that the specific panel in your quote meets IEC 61701 rather than assuming the brand name covers it.

 For coastal Perth installations:

-- Preferred location: Inside a garage, under a covered verandah (sheltered), or in a laundry with outdoor access — protected from direct salt spray
+- Preferred location: inside a garage, under a covered verandah, or in a laundry with outdoor access.
+All three keep the enclosure out of direct salt spray.

-- Distance from the switchboard: Inverters must be within a practical cable run from the switchboard — this usually allows inside garage placement
+- Distance from the switchboard: inverters must sit within a practical cable run of the switchboard, which usually still allows for inside-garage placement.

 Some Perth coastal properties don't have a garage.
-In these cases, inverters mounted on an exterior wall should be placed on the most sheltered wall available and ideally in a purpose-built outdoor electrical enclosure.
+In those cases, put the inverter on the most sheltered exterior wall available, ideally inside a purpose-built outdoor electrical enclosure.

-Before signing a quote for a coastal Perth location:
+Before signing a quote for a coastal Perth location, ask:

 - What grade of stainless steel are the mounting bolts and hardware?
-(Answer should be 316 or A4 stainless)
+The answer should be 316 or A4 stainless.

 - Are the panel frames suitable for the corrosion classification at my location?
-(Ask them to state the classification they've assessed your property as)
+Ask the installer to state the classification they've assessed your property as.

 - What IEC salt mist certification do the panels carry?
-(Should be IEC 61701)
+It should be IEC 61701.

 - Where will the inverter be mounted?

-A good installer will be familiar with coastal corrosion requirements and able to answer these questions clearly.
-An installer who seems unfamiliar with corrosion classification requirements is a flag worth noting.
+A good installer will be familiar with coastal corrosion requirements and answer these clearly.
+One who seems unfamiliar with corrosion classification is a flag worth noting.
+If you're still comparing systems before you get to quote stage, our complete Perth solar guide is a good place to start.

-Salt deposits from sea spray can accumulate on panel surfaces and reduce output.
-Perth coastal suburbs (particularly those with direct onshore winds) may need more frequent panel cleaning than inland areas.
+Salt deposits from sea spray can build up on panel surfaces and reduce output.
+Perth coastal suburbs, particularly those facing direct onshore winds, may need more frequent panel cleaning than inland areas.

 Cleaning frequency: